NothingSeries/nothingseries.github.io/docs/tag-reference.md

 ---
+title: Tags Reference
+description: Reference guide for all mod tags
-sidebar_position: 4
+sidebar_position: 100
-slug: tag-reference
 ---

 # Tags Reference

-This page lists all available tags used to categorize mods.
+This page lists all the tags used throughout the documentation to categorize mods.

+## Mod Type Tags
+- `performance` - Mods that improve game performance
+- `optimization` - Mods that optimize specific game mechanics
+- `fork` - Mods that are forks of other projects
+- `bugfix` - Mods that fix vanilla bugs

+## Compatibility Tags
+- `server-side` - Mods that only need to be installed on the server
+- `client-side` - Mods that only need to be installed on the client
+- `required-both` - Mods that need to be installed on both client and server

+## Feature Tags
+- `gui` - Mods that add or modify GUI elements
+- `rendering` - Mods that modify game rendering
+- `memory` - Mods that optimize memory usage
+- `network` - Mods that optimize network performance

 ## Version Tags

-- #1.7.10
-- #1.12.2
-- #1.16.5
-- #1.20.1
-- #1.21.1

-## Mod Loader Tags

-- #forge
-- #fabric
-- #neoforge

-## Performance Categories

-- #performance - General performance improvements
-- #optimization - Code and game optimizations
-- #rendering - Graphics and rendering improvements
-- #memory - Memory usage optimizations
-- #cpu - CPU usage optimizations
-- #chunk-loading - Chunk loading improvements
-- #entity - Entity-related optimizations
-- #particles - Particle system optimizations
-- #animations - Animation optimizations
+- `1.21.1` - Compatible with Minecraft 1.21.1
-- #gui - GUI performance improvements
+- `1.20.1` - Compatible with Minecraft 1.20.1

-## Feature Tags
+## Loader Tags

-- #client-side - Client-side only mods
+- `neoforge` - NeoForge mods
-- #server-side - Server-side compatible mods
+- `forge` - Forge mods
-- #configurable - Highly configurable mods
+- `fabric` - Fabric mods
-- #debug - Includes debugging features
-- #compatibility - Known for good mod compatibility

-## Usage Instructions

-1. Use <kbd>Ctrl</kbd> + <kbd>K</kbd> to open the search
-2. Type # followed by the tag name to filter by tag
-3. Combine multiple tags using spaces (e.g., "#1.20.1 #fabric #performance")
-4. Click on any tag in mod descriptions to filter by that tag